 Are all organic pest control products non-toxic to humans?
 Who regulates all natural organic pest control chemicals?
 In this article we’ll get to the truth about organic pesticide regulations.
 Also we’ll look at a few examples of all natural pesticides and when you should and shouldn’t use them.

 We consider toxic substances anything that can cause harm by ingestion, inhalation or absorption through the skin.
 Medically, toxic substances are known as poisons.

 Acute Toxicity vs. Chronic Toxicity

 It’s important to distinguish what kind of toxicity we’re trying to limit by using organic pest control.
 Many homeowners are afraid pesticides will make them sick, burn their skin, or irritate their eyes.
 These are examples of acute toxic effects.
-Acute toxicity refers to sort term injury or harm resulting from the ingestion, absorption through the skin.
+Acute toxicity refers to sort term injury or harm resulting from the ingestion, inhalation or absorption through the skin.

 Other folks seek organic pest control products because they’re worried the long term effects of pesticides.
 Chronic effects refer to carcinogenicity, mutagenicity & teratogenicity or other ailments that develop over time.
 People who don’t regularly handle pesticides are not likely to experience chronic health effects.

 All Natural Spider Control Example

 Let’s say you are completely overrun with spiders in and around your home.
 You want organic all natural pest control because you’re concerned for the safety of yourself and your small dog.